htrajan/ht-drawsteel/Classes Single Page/Fury.md

 #### Tooth And Claw

-Any enemy within Reach takes � at the start of their turns.
+Any enemy within Reach takes \[SURGE\] at the start of their turns.

 #### Unstoppable Force